Feedback: All feedback welcomed on and/or off list

 “Why is the posada so important to you?”

-“I don’t know, Cecelia asked me if we were going to do it and I think I want to.”
+“I don’t know.
+Cecelia asked me if we would do it and I think I want to.”
 He looked up at her with hope in his eyes.

 “Gracias, Mama, gracias, Ti amo”

 “Ti amo, my little one,” Maria said as she pulled her son to her.